Council Approved Dropped Kerb Contractors

 Nottinghamshire Vehicle Crossover Experts

 However first it’s worth verifying if permission is likely to be granted.
 Below is a list of points to consider.
-If any one of these criteria is not met, planning permission is very likely to be turned down:
+If any one of these criteria is not met, planning permission is very likely to be declined:

 • Your front garden needs to be big enough for you to park your vehicle fully on your property.